 Randy’s professional experience includes:

-- Disaster Recovery Procurement Compliance Program Design and Implementation: A large public utility needed assistance demonstrating fiscal credibility with the public, creditors, and federal agencies following a catastrophic hurricane.
-Randy led a team of Ankura professionals to design and implement a public procurement compliance program office to ensure accountable, efficient procurement in support of disaster recovery and rebuilding efforts.
-The program office reviewed over $1.5 billion in procurement activity for compliance with federal and local regulations (including the Stafford Act), conducted a risk-based compliance program assessment and enhancement plan, and provided policy support and rigorous reporting in order to assure the utility’s credibility and the availability of federal disaster recovery assistance funds.
+- Disaster Recovery Procurement Compliance Program Design and Implementation: Led a team of Ankura professionals to design and implement a public procurement compliance program office in support of disaster recovery and rebuilding efforts for a large public utility following a catastrophic hurricane.
+The program office reviewed over $1.5 billion in procurement activity for Stafford Act compliance, conducted a compliance assessment and enhancement plan, and provided policy support and reporting in order to assure the utility’s credibility and the availability of federal disaster recovery assistance funds.

-- Compliance Risk Assessment and Prioritized Program Design: A fortune 500 international manufacturer received an external audit finding that the company’s compliance controls were unsatisfactory.
-Randy led a team of Ankura professionals to design a risk-tailored compliance program that integrated existing enterprise processes and systems, and developed a project plan that enabled the enterprise to implement the program through phased, risk-prioritized, iterative enhancements.
-The compliance program and project plan enabled the company to timely respond to the audit finding and build a sustainable, enhanced compliance program.
+- Compliance Risk Assessment and Prioritized Program Design: Led a team of Ankura professionals to design a post-audit compliance program for fortune 500 international manufacturer.
+Approach integrated existing enterprise processes and systems, and developed a project plan that enabled the enterprise to implement the program through phased, risk-prioritized, iterative enhancements.

-- Monitorship Investigations and Compliance Program Design and Implementation: A fortune 50 aerospace defense and technology company needed to satisfy the requirements of a Consent Agreement with the US Department of State.
-Randy led a team of Ankura professionals to design and implement an internal investigations and related compliance program elements that integrated data analytics, functional root cause analysis, and accountable execution of corrective actions.
+- Monitorship Investigations and Compliance Program Implementation: Led a team of Ankura professionals to design and implement an internal investigations and related compliance program for a fortune 50 aerospace defense and technology company to satisfy the requirements of a Consent Agreement with the US Department of State.
 The program enabled the company to successfully implement an accountable, efficient investigation process and fulfill its compliance requirements to the satisfaction of the Consent Agreement’s monitor.

 - As an Assistant US Attorney, Randy served as the lead federal prosecutor on over 100 cases involving trade controls, sanctions, government contracts, fraud, computer crimes, money laundering, bank and tax fraud, narcotics, war crimes, and terrorism.
 During his tenure, he tried five cases to verdict, prepared 10 cases to within weeks of trial, and drafted and argued dozens of motions, as well as interviewed and prepared hundreds of targets, subjects, and witnesses.

-- As a law firm attorney, Randy focused his practice on government, congressional, and internal investigations; CFIUS; trade controls; public integrity; anti-corruption; anti-fraud; election law; and white-collar defense for defense, policy, financial services, logistics, pharmaceutical, and technology clients.
+- As a law firm attorney, Randy focused his practice on government, congressional, and internal investigations; CFIUS; trade controls; public integrity; anti-corruption; anti-fraud; and corporate defense for defense, policy, financial services, logistics, pharmaceutical, and technology clients.

-- As a Lieutenant Colonel for the US Army and the Army Reserve, Randy served as an inspector general, conducted federal whistleblower and contract fraud investigations, and designed and executed organizational audits.
+- As a Lieutenant Colonel for the US Army and the Army Reserve, Randy served as an Inspector General, conducted federal whistleblower and contract fraud investigations, and led organizational audits.
 As an Infantry Battalion Executive Officer, Task Force Operations Officer, and Company Commander, he provided mission-critical leadership, planning, coordination, and decision-making during multiple international and domestic contingencies.